hafele/website/navigating_politics.md

 	* However, <a href="https://youtu.be/R7FAAfK78_M?t=1075">don't just take experts at their word simply because they're considered experts</a>
 * Recognize that there are different kinds of facts
 	* Some facts are well understood established, and are irrefutable
-	* Other facts are based on statistical analysis, which may not be perfect
+	* Other facts are based on statistical analyses, which may not be perfect
 	* Certain other facts are based on human observation, which may also not be perfect
 * Favor primary sources over secondary sources
-	* This helps reduce noise / misinterpretations from secondary sources
+	* This helps reduce misinterpretations coming from secondary sources
 	* However, secondary sources may also have valuable interpretations of primary sources
-	* Therefore, refer to secondary sources with caution
+	* Therefore, use secondary sources, but only with caution
 * Consider the strength of sources
 	* For studies: Was the study structured well, with an adequate sample size?
 	* For event reporting: Was the source at the event when it occurred?